danieljimenezcr/danieljimenezcr/README.md

-I’m currently learning to be a web developer.
+I’m currently learning to be a fullstack software developer.

 <!---
 danieljimenezcr/danieljimenezcr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.